radiorabe/rabe-zabbix/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for our contributor documentation.

+## Previous Versions

+If you are looking for the documentation and tooling of the Zabbix 3.0 only version of this repo, you may find them in [5d2dfb7](https://github.com/radiorabe/rabe-zabbix/tree/5d2dfb7d91cf84cb4b314f2a3c2b6dd69224cf20).

 ## License

 This template collection is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3 of the License.

 ## Copyright